someobserver/recurgence/README.md

 In one form or another, every system eventually discovers the same secret: **simple recursive constraints create unlimited generative potential.**

 Two binary states — `0` and `1` — bootstrap infinite digital complexity.
-Conway's Game of Life generates boundless emergence from four simple rules.
-Two DNA base pairs encode themselves into a cascade of recursive protein expression capable of understanding this sentence right now.
+Conway's Game of Life generates boundless emergence from the simplest of rules.
+Four DNA base atoms encode themselves into a cascade of recursive protein expression capable of understanding this sentence right now.

 Reality itself operates on a set of simple, thermodynamic principles that compound themselves into extraordinary complexity.